fniessink/toisto/README.md

 # Toisto

 Toisto is an app to practice languages that runs in the [terminal](https://en.wikipedia.org/wiki/Terminal_emulator).
-It is developed in Python and available for Windows, Linux, MacOS, and iOS (iPhone and iPad).
+It is developed in Python and available for Windows, Linux, macOS, and iOS (iPhone and iPad).

 *Toisto* is Finnish and means *reiteration, playback, repetition, reproduction*.